SUwonglab/arcsv/README.md

 num_sv | number of simple SVs + complex SV breakpoints in this call bp | all breakpoints, i.e. boundaries of the blocks in the "reference" column (including the flanking blocks) bp_uncertainty | width of the uncertainty interval around each breakpoint in `bp`.
-For odd widths, there is 1 bp more uncertainty on the right side of the breakpoint reference | configuration of genomic blocks in the reference rearrangement | predicted configuration of genomic blocks in the sample.
+For odd widths, there is 1 bp more uncertainty on the right side of the breakpoint reference | configuration of genomic blocks in the reference.
+Blocks are named A through Z, then a through z, then A1 through Z1, etc. rearrangement | predicted configuration of genomic blocks in the sample.
 Inverted blocks are followed by a tick mark, e.g., A', and insertions are represented by underscores _ len_affected | length of reference sequence affected by this rearrangement  (plus the length of any novel insertions).
 For complex SVs with no novel insertions, this is often smaller than maxbp - minbp, i.e., the "span" of the rearrangement in the reference filter | currently, this is `INSERTION` if there is an insertion present, otherwise `PASS`